Kesteven and Sleaford High School: 1919–44: Conversion to state school and new buildings

-In 1918, the county council decided to take over the running of the school and purchase its premises.
-The company was voluntarily wound up in December 1918.
-The takeover was completed in 1919, and it was around this time that the name changed to Kesteven and Sleaford High School.
+The Education Act 1918 made the provision of secondary education compulsory.
+To meet these requirements, the county council drew up a scheme for providing secondary education across its jurisdiction in August 1918 and decided to take over the running of the school and purchase its premises.
+Negotiations progressed through the autumn, and the company was voluntarily wound up in December 1918.
+The takeover was completed on 14 January 1919, and it was around this time that the name changed to Kesteven and Sleaford High School.
 The school remained fee-paying (with the exception of scholarship students), still accepted boarders and retained its preparatory school for young children (including boys).

-In 1920, wooden huts were added on a stretch of unkept grassland called "The Wilderness".
-The new building provided an office for the headmistress, a biology room, an assembly hall, a cloakroom and three classrooms.
-Two brick rooms were added in 1924, the original house was extended in 1927, the garden path was covered in 1929, and another wooden classroom was added c.
+In 1920, wooden huts were added on a stretch of grassland to provide more classrooms and an assembly hall.
+Further extensions were completed in 1924 and 1927, and another wooden building was added in c.
 1930.
 Plans to completely rebuild the school were drawn up in the early 1930s, but were never enacted; more temporary buildings were added in 1937.

 1944–70: Postwar expansion and abolition of fees

-The Education Act 1944 made secondary education available to all children up to the age of 15 and abolished fees for state-schooling; a "tripartite system" of secondary schooling was established to provide curricula based on aptitude and ability: grammar schools for "academic" pupils, secondary moderns for practical studies, and technical schools for science and engineering.
+The Education Act 1944 made secondary education available to all children up to the age of 15 and abolished fees for state-schooling.
+Under the act, a "tripartite system" of secondary schooling was established to provide curricula based on aptitude and ability: grammar schools for "academic" pupils, secondary moderns for practical studies, and technical schools for science and engineering.
 Pupils were allocated to them depending on their score in the eleven-plus examination.
-As a result, KSHS wound down its preparatory school during the mid-1940s and the County Selection Examination was used for all admissions.
+As a result, KSHS catered for girls of secondary school age only and formally became a grammar school; it wound down its preparatory school (and the last boys departed) during the mid-1940s, and the County Selection Examination was used for all admissions.
+Early plans envisaged the school being rebuilt at Westholme, parkland owned by the county council off Westgate, but this never came to fruition.

-The playground and netball pitch was replaced by prefabricated concrete blocks containing classrooms, a canteen and a kitchen in 1946-47.
-By the early 1950s, there were 330 pupils by 20 staff at the school.
-In 1952, as part of the school's golden jubilee celebrations, staff and pupils at the school proposed purchasing land behind the school house.
-Owned by British Railways, the firm eventually agreed a price of £750; over a three-year period, the school raised the funds through donations from parents, staff and local people.
-The playing fields were eventually purchased, but delays meant that they were not opened until 1962.
-A major building programme began in 1957 across three phases, which removed much of the temporary accommodation and added modern buildings.
-In the first phase, the Council erected a single-storey block of science classrooms and laboratories on the site of disused air-raid shelters.
-For phase two, three classrooms were torn down; a second storey was added to the science block; and a dining hall, kitchen, a music room, administration area, reception, changing rooms, and sixth form facilities were built.
-The third phase took place in 1967–68, and included the addition of classrooms for eight subjects.
+To accommodate more children, temporary buildings were added in 1946–47.
+By the early 1950s, there were 330 pupils and 20 staff at the school.
+In the mid-1950s, the school purchased land behind the schoolhouse using funds raised through donations; these became the school's playing fields, and were officially opened in 1962.
+In 1956, the school acquired the disused and mostly dilapidated offices of Sleaford Urban District Council on Jermyn Street, adjoining their Southgate site.
+A major building programme began at the Jermyn Street site in 1957 across three phases; the work removed most of the offices and much of the temporary accommodation, and added modern buildings.
+These were finished in 1967–68.
+By 1971, the school had 430 girls on roll; this had risen to 534 by 1977.